 DiscreteZOO was already designed to work for general datasets.
 For the needs of MBGen, we further simplified the setup to the point where all dataset-specific information is contained in JSON files and can be hot-swapped.
-We also rewrote the frontend in React.JS for better performance and eventual integration into the React.JS-based MathHub front-end.
+We also rewrote the frontend in React.JS for better performance and eventual intragration into the React.JS-based MathHub front-end.
 The DiscreteZOO website interface was described in [BV18].

 Evaluation: Mirroring Existing Databases To evaluate the setup, we have integrated the datasets currently hosted on the DiscreteZOO website in Math-DataHub using the workflows described above.
 They are simpler than the much smaller running example: they only contain Boolean and integer valued properties and the objects are string-encoded.
 All the schema theories are available online [ST] in the folder source.
 The website stack obtained from these theories is equivalent to the original DiscreteZOO website.
-The links to the websites generated for the demos are available at the project wiki [MB].